The Gonality of Queen's Graphs

-We can in fact classify all degree \(7\) divisors of positive rank, up to equivalence.
+We now classify all degree \(7\) divisors of positive rank, up to equivalence.
 Let \(D\) be a row-equitable divisor of degree \(7\) and positive rank on \(Q_{3,3}\).
-Choose a vertex \(q\) with \(D(q)=0\), and run Dhar's algorithm from \(q\); since \(r(D)>0\), we know there must be an unburned set of vertices \(U\), with \(1\leq |U|\leq 8\).
+Choose a vertex \(q\) with \(D(q)=0\), and run Dhar's burning algorithm from \(q\); since \(r(D)>0\), we know there must be an unburned set of vertices \(U\), with \(1\leq |U|\leq 8\).
 We remark that \(|U|=1\) is impossible: it would require a single vertex to have at least \(6\) chips, which cannot happen in a single row (much less a single vertex) by the row-equitable assumption.